Brain Challenge

 Brain Challenge is a mental exercise video game, featuring "brain exercise puzzles".
-The game was developed by Gameloft Beijing for mobile phones and iPods and released on September 5, 2007.
+The game was developed by Gameloft Beijing for mobile phone and iPod and released on September 5, 2007.
 In 2008 was followed by a Nintendo DS version on January 8, an Xbox Live Arcade release on March 12, and a PlayStation 3 launch on November 27.
 The N-Gage 2.0 version was released on the day of the service's launch, April 3, 2008.
 A version for WiiWare was released in autumn 2008 on all three regions.
 The Wii version also uses Miis for the players profile.
 OnLive also had launched their new streaming game platform with Brain Challenge on July 27, 2010.
 The game was released for Mac OS X in January 2011.

 Gameplay

-The game is also structured like Big Brain Academy in that puzzles are divided into four separate categories: Logic, Math, Visual, and Focus; the Xbox Live Arcade version, PlayStation 3, PSP, Wii, Nintendo DS, and PC add a fifth category, Memory.
+The game is structured like Big Brain Academy in that puzzles are divided into four separate categories: Logic, Math, Visual, and Focus; the Xbox Live Arcade version, PlayStation 3, PSP, Wii, Nintendo DS, and PC add a fifth category, Memory.
 The puzzles can be played at three difficulty levels and more complex puzzles are unlocked through a player's progression through the game.

 Many of the puzzles are similar to those from both Big Brain Academy and Brain Age.
 For example, Balance shows different objects on scales, and the player must determine from the relationships on the scales which is the heaviest object.
 In the Trout Route test, the player must follow a path based on the progressive numerical relationship given (i.e. +2, -3, etc.).
 Travelling requires the player to memorize a route of arrows, while Ascending has the player determining the order of a group of objects from least to most in amount.
 Bouncing Ball has the player determining as quick as possible which ball bounces highest.